 Drain the fat from the sausage and discard.
 Place the sausage mixture in a large bowl along with the cream cheese, dry bread crumbs, salt, black pepper, fresh parsley, and drained sauerkraut.
 Mix with your hands and form into 1-inch balls.
 If the sauerkraut mixture is loose let chill for 1 hour before forming into balls.
 They should be the size of meatballs.

-Heat oil for deep frying to 375 degrees F.
+Heat the vegetable oil for deep frying to 375 degrees F.

 In three bowls set out the flour, 1 egg beaten with milk, and the remaining breadcrumbs.